lukakat/linked-blog-starter-md/Music/Music and Cultures/Week 3/Recitativo Accompagnato.md

-An recitative with more instruments than basso continuo
+A recitative with more instruments than just basso continuo